emanjon/draft-mattsson-tls-psk-ke-dont-dont-dont/draft-mattsson-tls-psk-ke-dont-dont-dont.md

 This document sets the Recommended value of psk_ke to "D" indicating discouraged.

+This document sets the Recommended value of all TLS 1.2 cipher suites not using ECDHE to to "D" indicating discouraged.

 # Cipher Suites with NULL Encryption

 Cipher suites with NULL encryption enables passive monitoring {{RFC7258}} and were completely removed from TLS 1.3 {{RFC8446}}.
 Unfortunately, the independent stream document {{RFC9150}} reintroduced cipher suites with NULL Encryption in TLS 1.3 even though NULL encryption violates several of the fundamental TLS 1.3 security properties, namely "Protection of endpoint identities", "Confidentiality", and "Length concealment".
 Some companies in 3GPP have already suggested to use {{RFC9150}} in QUIC but luckily this is forbidden by {{RFC9001}} and hopefully it will stay like that.